Gavriil1/CI_PP3_BJ/README.md

 - Create user friendly and intiutive environment for the game.
 - Create a game that save log file of the game.
-- Create a code which collect statistics of the game
+- Create a code which collect statistics about results of the game

 ## User Experience

 ### Target Audience

-The target audience of the game is  people 18+, since it is it a casino game.
+The target audience of the game is  people 18+, because it is it a casino game.

 ### User Requirements and Expectations

-- A simple, error-free game
-- Straightforward navigation
-- Game personalisation by entering players' names
-- Feedback on game results
+- Simple, easy, intuitive interface to play a game.
+- Good commentary, to understand and enjoy a game flow.
+- Information about final score when the game is over.

 ### User Manual